thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - the size of this area can increase or decrease in size while the app runs
 - when the heap becomes full, garbage is collected
 - JVM uses more memory than just the heap
+- in spark, off-heap memory used for certain use-cases(interning of strings)
+	- as per caching level, off-heap memory can be used to store serialized dataframes
 ## Executor
 - executor: JVM process launched on a worker node
 	- important to understand JVM mem management